Basil Kazan: Early Pastoral Life

-Basil was born on May 16, 1915 in Jdita-Chtaura, in the Beqaa Governorate of Lebanon to his father, Economos Girgeos Kazan and mother, Tamam (Shehadey) Kazan.
+Basil was born on May 16, 1915, in Jdita-Chtaura, in the Beqaa Governorate of Lebanon to his father, Economos Girgeos Kazan and mother, Tamam (Shehadey) Kazan.
 In 1935, Basil received his Bachelor of Arts degree from the Patriarchal School in Damascus, Syria.
 From 1939 to 1943, Kazan was a professor at the Melkite Catholic seminary of Mar Yohanna in Khenchara, Lebanon.
-Then he was a professor at the Melkite Basilian Oriental College, in Zahle, Lebanon from 1943-1945.
-In the mid 1940s, Kazan moved to Beirut and served as a professor at the American University of Beirut from 1945-1947.
+Then he was a professor at the Melkite Basilian Oriental College, in Zahle, Lebanon from 1943 to 1945.
+In the mid-1940s, Kazan moved to Beirut and served as a professor at the American University of Beirut from 1945 to 1947.
 After the end of the war, Basil served as the Secretary to Patriarch Alexander III of Antioch from 1947 to 1950.
-From there, Kazan moved to Athens, where he served as a Priest (and later became an Archimandrite), and a theological student at the University of Athens from 1950-1956.
+From there, Kazan moved to Athens, where he served as a Priest (and later became an Archimandrite), and a theological student at the University of Athens from 1950 to 1956.
 He graduated from the University of Athens in 1956, receiving a Diploma in Theology.